About the Detroit Bible Institute

 Additional Theological Positions

-Detroit Bible Institute strives to maintain a balance other important doctrinal issues that have a diversity of understanding within the Church, which are specified below.
+Detroit Bible Institute strives to maintain a balance on important doctrinal issues that have a diversity of understanding within the Church, which are specified below.
 These positions are binding on DBI board members and instructors.

 The perpetuity of spiritual gifts: Whether the gifts & manifestations stated in Scripture and given by the Holy Spirit to believers are continuing (continuationism) or have ceased (cessationism), are respected as various views held within the historic Christian Church.
 We seek to inform students that this is an in-house question that the Church can debate, but need not divide over.